OSGeo/PROJ/docs/source/contributing.rst

     Fixes #123.

--  PROJ.4 developers will look at your patch and take an appropriate action.
+-  PROJ developers will look at your patch and take an appropriate action.

 Coding conventions